Generating Completions for Broca's Aphasic Sentences Using Large Language Models: Results

+Very short utterances might be difficult for our models to complete not only because they are often cryptic, but also because our models were not fine-tuned on this task: recall from Section~\ref{sec:syngen} above that our synthetic utterances had to contain at least three words.
+Table~\ref{tab:auth_comp} (bottom half) presents examples of completions for longer and more complex utterances (three words or more, see Supplementary Materials for more examples).
 For such longer utterances, the models demonstrate a better grasp of context, producing more complete and semantically coherent responses, with less redundancy and fewer nonsensical completions.
 Even for uncommon phrases, the models are better at generating plausible continuations.
 For instance, ``Oh is it hid feet'' was completed to ``Oh is it hid under the feet'' by \textsc{T5-base}, which, despite a minor grammatical error, shows an effort to logically complete the utterance.